xerris/chat-app-socket-io/README.md

 - Public security group with port 3001 open for public access to our app
 - Private security group for internal communication between ECS, our ALB and Redis.

-These services mostly fall within the free tier, but you may be charged for extensive use.
+Warning!
+You will be charged for extensive use, especially due to the ECS and Redis serrvices.
 Always remember to run `terraform destroy` in order to avoid extra costs.

 ## 1) Create S3 bucket and DynamoDB table to hold the terraform state lock-file.

-This is crucial as terraform will use this to reference the resources you created in order to update/destroy them later!
+This is crucial as terraform will use this to reference the resources you created in order to update/destroy them later.

-- Go to S3 in the console and create an S3 bucket with a unique name.
+- Go to the AWS S3 console and create an S3 bucket with a unique name.
 - Go to DynamoDB in the console and create a table.
 The name doesn't matter, but the Primary partition key should be 'LockID' and type string.
-- Add these names to /infrastructure-fargate/terraform-exec.sh under bucket=<name> and dynamodb_table=<name>
+- Add these names to /infrastructure-fargate/terraform-exec.sh under bucket=<name> and dynamodb_table=<name> (lines 14 and 16)

 ## 2) Deploy infrastructure